 - Not suitable for large scale production

 The next step is usually some form of contract manufacturing.
-Most contract manufacturers have minimum production volume requirements and minimum contract term commitments.
+Most contract manufacturers (or “co-packers”) have minimum production volume requirements and minimum contract term commitments.
 For example, a minimum of 100,000 pounds of product per month for at least six months.
 That means you have to have enough cash and credit, and consumers ready to buy, to seal the deal.

 Also most contract manufacturers specialize in one or two types of food, or food production methods.
 For example, one can find contract manufacturers who specialize in packaged breakfast cereal production, cheese, energy bars, candies, meat or poultry products, etc. Finding the right contract manufacturer can be time consuming and frustrating.